telerik/kendo-themes/README.md

 The following commands have to be run in the root of the repository and help you check if various tasks are accomplished successfully:

-* To lint over all the themes, run `npx lerna run lint`.
+* To lint over all the themes, run `npm run lint`.
-* To build all the themes, run `npx lerna run build`.
+* To build all the themes, run `npm run build`.
 * To run the lint, JS, and build tests, run `npm test`.
+* To run builds on every file change of a specific theme:

+  * Change the working directory in the terminal to the specific theme.
+For example, `cd packages/bootstrap` will change to the bootstrap theme.
+  * Run `npm run watch`.
+This will start a process that will listen for changes and build the theme, whenever a file is changed.

 Changes in the `develop` branch release a new package version on the `dev` channel and in the `(version)-dev.(hash)` format.
 To install the latest development version of a given theme, run `npm install (themename)@dev`&mdash;for example, `npm install @progress/kendo-theme-default@dev`.

+### Visual tests

+To guard against regressions and make pull request reviews easier, the CI build makes screenshots of the sample pages in `tests/visual/*.html`.
+This happens automatically for all feature branches.
+The sample pages contain static HTML that is the recommended rendering for components that use the theme.

+To generate screenshots for a specific theme:

+1. Build the theme with `npm run build`
+1. Run `npm run create-screenshots <theme>`, substituting `<theme>` with a theme name.

+These steps will create new screenshots in `tests/output`.
+Note that due to platform differences, all of the files will be marked as changed.

 ### Embedding Resources